turingschool/backend-curriculum-site/module4/lessons/professional_code_environments.markdown

 Staging provides a safe environment to check your work, or share your work with others.
 If you create bad data, or delete data, or introduce bugs, your production users are not affected.

+If you want to learn more about staging with Heroku - [check out this article.](https://devcenter.heroku.com/articles/multiple-environments)

 ### Stage 3: Three Environments + Continuous Integration

 There is yet another environment that is common on modern development teams: *Continuous Integration* (CI).
 It exists to run our tests, report back with success or failure, and in some cases, take additional action.